uber-archive/phabricator-jenkins-plugin/readme.md

 Jenkins Setup
 -------------

-1. Navigate to `https://ci.example.com/configure` with your base Jenkins URL in place of "ci.example".
+1. Navigate to `https://ci.example.com/configure` with your base Jenkins URL in place of "ci.example.com".
 2. Navigate to the **Phabricator** section and click the **Add** button. ![Add Credentials](/docs/add-credentials.png)
 3. From the **Kind** dropdown, select **Phabricator Conduit Key**.
 4. Enter the base URL for your Phabricator instance in the **Phabricator URL** field.
 For example `https://phabricator.example.com`.